-Cain A Chair
+Cane A Chair

 Re-caning a chair might seem difficult, but once you get into it, it is really easy and you will feel more comfortable, proud and confident that you did you own cane job.
 Just by getting the correct size cane and spline for your chair, you will have fun and enjoy this project.

-Cain Tools, Spline and Supplies You Will Need for your Chair:
+Cain Tools, Spline, And Supplies You Will Need for Your Chair

 - A spline chisel and mallet for removing the old cane and spline.

 - Safety glasses are a must have.

 - Caning wedges for holding the cane in place and for driving it into the groove.

 - A sharp utility knife and scissors. for cutting the spline and cane material.